ceeoinnovations/prev-ceeoinnovations/_projects/display_image_on_wio_LCD.markdown

 <!--IMAGE_TEXT_OVERLAY creates a image with a text box over it--------------------->
 <div class="image_text_overlay" markdown="1">
 ![Wio LCD](display_image_on_wio_LCD/WioLCD.jpg)
+# Wio LCD
+Learn to display an image on Wio LCD
 </div>

 <!--document creates a grid of documentss--------------------->